lfepp/scheduleduty/README.md

 `--num-loops`: The number of times the escalation policy will repeat after reaching the end of escalation

+`--escalation-delay`: The number of minutes to wait before escalating the incident to the next level

 ## Testing

 1. Create a file `config.json` that includes your command-line arguments for testing: